LetiMaradini/MICB475_25W2_Team_7/Meeting_Agenda_and_Minutes/Mar_31.md

     - remove all BLs
     - change stat value for stat value 0.7 or higher
     - in methods make sure to explain how bin groups into exposed vs unexposed
+- presentation title: show be takeaway of project (not as "wordy" as paper title) i.e paper shows microgravity affects microbiome and model can be built